deutigurung/react-food-app/docs.md

 - await makes a function stop and wait for promise before it continue
 - promise is js object that generates value after async function success or an error if it doesnot success due to time out,network error

+ ## useCallback Hooks in react
+- react hooks that lets us cache a function definition between re-renders